-Senior II: Thesis, Exhibition and Presentation
+Senior II: Exhibition and Presentation

-Seniors establish a direction for a thesis body of work that will be exhibited in departmental and gallery venues, investigating display and installation solutions in concert with these spaces.
+Seniors establish a direction for a body of work that will be exhibited at the end of the semester in departmental and gallery venues.
+Students investigate display and installation solutions for their works in concert with these spaces and venues.
 Each senior must be motivated to explore technical, visual, and conceptual issues that are individualized and personal.
 Sustaining and resolving a body of work within the context of risk-taking and experimentation are the challenges of this course.
-Students research historical and contemporary art practices, presenting a lecture that details their source materials and studio development.
+Students research historic and contemporary art practices, presenting a lecture that details their source materials and studio development.
 Critical skills are advanced by individual and group critiques conducted throughout the semester.
 There is an expectation for a strong work ethic and a passionate pursuit of the studio practice.

-Ceramics Internship
+Ceramics internship